This is an article related to Nouvelle Alexandrie. Click here for more information.

 T3

 Line T3 services most of the Banking Sector, from the Pirámide to Banco Nuevo.
 In between, it services a lot of the big businesses of the Sector.
 The line opened in 1686 AN to service the growing business area.
 Extension westward to Pirámide, connecting to T5, came in 1702 AN.
+Extension north to Briones, connecting to T10, opened in 1710 AN.
 The line is the most used in the city, due to its location.
 It has been called the Business Line in reference to the many workers who use the line daily.

 T4